 You need to login to view the following gardens

-The gardens are now just 7 years old. stone walls, ponds and rock garden have been made. thousands and thousands of plants have been planted to make this large garden.
+The gardens are now just seven years old.
+The stone walls, ponds and rock garden have been completed and thousands and thousands of plants have been planted to adorn this large garden.

 The dry garden is at it's peak from mid October till early December.